mihaigalos/git-change-operator/docs/index.md

 # Git Change Operator

-A powerful Kubernetes operator that enables automated Git operations directly from within your cluster.
+A Kubernetes operator that enables automated Git operations directly from within a cluster.
 Seamlessly commit files and reference existing Kubernetes resources with flexible output strategies.

 ## Overview

-The Git Change Operator bridges the gap between your Kubernetes cluster state and Git repositories, enabling GitOps workflows where cluster resources can automatically update Git repositories.
+The Git Change Operator bridges the gap between your Kubernetes cluster state and Git repositories to automatically update those repo with direct commits or pull requests.
 Whether you need to commit static files, export ConfigMaps, or create pull requests from resource changes, this operator provides the tools you need.

 ## Key Features